Activity reports API overview

-Azure Active Directory (Azure AD) tracks user activity and sign-in metrics and creates audit log reports that help you understand how your users access and use Azure AD services.
-Use the Microsoft Graph API for Azure AD to analyze the data underlying these reports and to create custom solutions tailored to your organization's specific needs.
+Azure Active Directory (Azure AD) tracks user activity and creates reports that help you understand how your users access and use Azure AD services.
+Use the Microsoft Graph API for Azure AD to analyze the data in these reports and to create custom solutions tailored to your organization's specific needs.

 What are Azure AD activity logs?

-Azure AD provides two types of activity logs:
+Azure AD provides three types of activity reports:

 - audit logs